- What is a report in Exponea

 Grouping is useful when there are too many values to display or you want to group the values based on certain properties.

-The number of rows in a report is limited to 9 999.
-Trying to go beyond this limit will result in an error.
+Trying to go beyond any of these limits will result in an error.

 There are the following options for grouping: